 - You will learn early in your college planning if you have been admitted to Dickinson.

-- If you are not accepted, you may be reconsidered on an equal basis with regular applicants for admission and ultimately may be admitted.
+- If you are not accepted but are deferred, you will be reconsidered on an equal basis with regular applicants for admission and ultimately may be admitted.
 However, the Admissions Committee may deny an application for admission if it is determined that additional information from the senior year would not affect a final decision.

 - You must submit all information required for admission as well as the signed Early Decision Agreement form.